Disciplines

 Ceramics

-Ulla makes slab built mainly raku fired sculptural ceramics which are a playful take on classic container forms, particularly the bottle.
+Ulla makes sculptural characterful ceramic pots which are a playful take on classic container shapes.
+Most of her pots are raku fired.

 Vanessa Hernandez